gitcoinco/Kudos721Contract/DEPLOY.md

 ### Deploying the contract
 First the contract needs to be deployed to the blockchain.
 These steps apply to the *mbeacom/gitcoin-erc721.git* repository.

-- `ssh -A root@209.97.155.182` to get into the kudosdemo server.
-The contract deployment is done from here since the server contains the private key for the gitcoin account and all the software needed for the deploy.
-Only deploy from the server to avoid putting the private key on your local machine.
-- `cd gitcoin-erc721`
+- setup Gitcoin Docker as specified [here](https://github.com/gitcoinco/web/blob/master/docs/RUNNING_LOCALLY_DOCKER.md)
+- Clone [this repo](https://github.com/gitcoinco/Kudos721Contract) in the root dir
+- `cd` into this repo
 - Go to the github page, and find the release that you want to use.
 I recommend only using tagged releases as this the best way to remember what version of code you have deployed.
 - `git pull` to get the latest code.
 - `git checkout [tag]` to checkout the version you want.
 For example, `git checkout v1.1.2`
 - Open the *truffle.js* and make sure the information is correct for your deploy.
 Most importantly, check the `from` field to make sure it is the account you want to "own" the contract.
 The owner of this account will basically have "admin" access to the contract.